 How To Identify & Prevent Skin Cancer in Cats

-Summer is in full swing, which means protecting yourself from the sun even while you soak up its rays.
-But don’t forget about protecting the pets in your life, too.
-Skin cancer in cats is more common than most pet parents realize—even if your cat is always indoors!
+Most of us know how important it is to wear sunscreen for protection against the sun’s damaging rays.
+Unfortunately, we often forget about protecting our pets.
+Skin cancer in cats is more common than most pet parents realize—even if your cat is always indoors.
 Learn more about which cats may be prone to skin cancer and how to identify the signs.

 What causes skin cancer in cats?